Why the Elevate App Serves as the Perfect Proofreading Game

 Elevate offers customized training for your brain.
 Since I had been out of school for a while before starting the Proofread Anywhere proofreading course, I was sure my brain could benefit from some training.

-The app contains 40+ games to improve cognitive skills (e.g., focus, processing speed, memory) that have been shown to increase your productivity, boost your income, and increase your confidence.
+The app contains 40+ games to improve cognitive skills (e.g., focus, processing speed, memory), which have been shown to increase productivity, income, and confidence.

 More productivity, more money, and more confidence.
 Where do I sign up?